Ironhack-Resources-Boilerplates/mapbox-express-jsx-example/README.md

-# Using Mapbox GL JS with Express and Handlebars
+# Using Mapbox GL JS with Express and JSX

 <br>